GluuFederation/docs-ce-prod/3.0.2/source/operation/custom-loginpage.md

 ```

 Sub-directories like `custom/pages` have a special purpose.
 They are mapped to the
-corresponding root directory of unpacked WAR archive, which may have next pattern:
+corresponding root directory of unpacked WAR archive, path to which conforms to next
+scheme:
 ```
 /opt/jetty-<VERSION>/temp/jetty-localhost-<PORT_NUMBER>-<COMPONENT_NAME>.war-_<COMPONENT_NAME>-any-<RANDOM_TAG>.dir/webapp/
 ```